 - Expository Theme Tune

-- Freak Out: During his Zardoz review, he puts a blanket over his head to see if it will uncover repressed memories.
+- During his Zardoz review, he puts a blanket over his head to see if it will uncover repressed memories.
 After a brief pause, he sees the giant robot baby from Baby Geniuses.
 His immediate response is to throw the blanket off of him and shoot it repeatedly, screaming like a maniac the entire time.

 - Pretty much his entire Eiken review.

 - Frothy Mugs of Water: He is often seen drinking bottles of root beer or cream soda and treats them like they're alcoholic.
 Justified in that he was 19 when he started making his videos.